Deshalji I

-Rao Deshalji I was the Rao of Cutch belonging to Jadeja Rajput dynasty, who ruled Princely State of Cutch as a regent from 1718 1752.
+Rao Deshalji I was the Rao of Cutch belonging to Jadeja Rajput dynasty, who ruled Cutch State as a regent from 1718 until 1752.
 His son Lakhpatji confined him in 1741 and ruled as a regent until death of Deshalji in 1752.

 Life

 Rao Godji I died in 1718 and his son Deshalji succeeded him without opposition.
 At this time the revenues of the Raos of Kutch were very small.
 Before the reign of Godji they were chiefly derived from the trifling trade of their seaport Anjar; from the Kera sub-division; from some villages in Miyani; and from Rapar in Vagad region.
 The lands of Mundra and Kanthi and Anjar Chovisi, added during Godji's reign, brought an important increase of revenue.
 Still the Raos' income was scanty, and their way of living very frugal and simple.
 Among his brotherhood the Rao claimed no greater supremacy than what was due to his title and larger resources.
 Sheltered by the friendly feeling of his relations and servants, he lived safe and unguarded, without crippling his resources by the pay of mercenaries.
 The leading Jadejas had all lately received their possessions, and as, up to this time, the ties of relationship had scarcely been broken, habit and duty inclined them to obey their common chief.
 Friendly intercourse and mutual support formed a bond of union between the Rao and his nominal feudatories, in striking contrast to the rivalry and discord of later years.

 At this time the Halani Jadejas (descendants of Haloji) had not long settled in Abdasa; the Godanis or sons of Rao Godji I, were in their new lands in the Kanthi; the Sahebs, including the long established chiefs of Roha, Moti Virani and Mothala, were continued in their estates; and Tera was allotted to one of the sons of Rao Rayadhan II.
 These estates, including the best lands and the richest towns in the province, were well peopled, peasants as well as traders being always ready to leave their houses and settle in estates lately granted to specially favoured children of the Rao.
 Most of the country not held by the Jadejas was in the hands of Vaghela and other Rajput chiefs, who through all changes had kept to their estates, and of smaller proprietors, Miyanas and others, who had earned grants of free or service land.
 All Jadeja chiefs and Girasia proprietors acknowledged the Rao as their head, and when wanted were ready to fight for him.